 And so began the wait.
-The Hampshire Independent reported: "As darkness grew, the crowds increased, both outside the White Star offices and the west gate side of the docks.
+The Hampshire Independent reported.
+"As darkness grew, the crowds increased, both outside the White Star offices and the west gate side of the docks.
 It was an impressive and pathetic scene.
 The street lamps and the white light from the arc lamps flickered on hundreds of faces which were wan and grey by anxiety.
-The crowd was very dense around the entrance to the Company's offices, but frequently a gap was formed to allow some grief-stricken relative to pass in and inquire if any more news was to hand.
-But each time the answer was the same, and the inquire turned once more towards the strief with head bowed."
+The crowd was very dense around the entrance to the Company's offices, but frequently a gap was formed to allow some grief-stricken relative to passin and inquire if any more news was to band.
+But each time the answer was the same, and the inquirer turned once more towards the street with head bowed."

 By Tuesday, most were probably resigned to the worst, but of firm news, there was none.
-The vigil outside the White Star offices continued day and night.
-Dolly Carry, daughter of White Star's office manager, brought out trays of coffee to those still keeping watch.
+The vigil outside the daughter of White Star's office manager, brought out trays of coffee to those still keeping watch.
 On Wednesday, workmen came and nailed to the railings blackboards on which would be posted the names of the saved.
-The Daily Mail described one woman who waited with two babies in a pram and toddler holding her hand.
-"What are we waiting for, mummy?
-Why are we writing such a long time?" asked the tired child.
-'We are waiting for news of your father, dear,' came the choked answer, as the mother turned away her head to hide her tears."
+The Daily Mail described one woman who waited with two babies in a pram and toddler holding ber hand.
+"What are we waiting for, mumny?
+Why are we waiting such a long time?" asked the timed child.
+'We are waiting for news of your father, dear, 'came the choked answer, as thermother turned away her bead to hide her tears."